PerMedCoE/covid-19-workflow/README.md

 6. Execute `./run.sh`

-The execution is prepared to use the singularity images that **MUST** be placed into `BuildingBlocks/Resources/images` folder, and the assets **MUST** be located into `BuildingBlocks/Resources/assets`.
-If they are located in any other folder, please update the `run.sh` script setting the `PERMEDCOE_IMAGES` and `PERMEDCOE_ASSETS` to the images and assets folders accordingly.
+The execution is prepared to use the singularity images that **MUST** be placed into `BuildingBlocks/Resources/images` folder.
+If they are located in any other folder, please update the `run.sh` script setting the `PERMEDCOE_IMAGES` to the images folder accordingly.

 > **TIP**: If you want to run the workflow with a different dataset, please update the `run.sh` script setting the `dataset` variable to the new dataset folder and their file names.